Sargable

 In relational databases, a condition (or predicate) in a query is said to be sargable if the DBMS engine can take advantage of an index to speed up the execution of the query.
 The term is derived from a contraction of Search ARGument ABLE.
 It was first used by IBM researchers as a contraction of Search ARGument, and has come to mean simply "can be looked up by an index."

+For database query optimizers, sargable is an important property in OLTP workloads because it suggests a good query plan can be obtained by a simple heuristic matching query to indexes instead of a complex, time-consuming cost-based search, thus it is often desired to write sargable queries.
 A query failing to be sargable is known as a non-sargable query and typically has a negative effect on query time, so one of the steps in query optimization is to convert them to be sargable.
 The effect is similar to searching for a specific term in a book that has no index, beginning at page one each time, instead of jumping to a list of specific pages identified in an index.

 The typical situation that will make a SQL query non-sargable is to include in the WHERE clause a function operating on a column value.
 The WHERE clause is not the only clause where sargability can matter; it can also have an effect on ORDER BY, GROUP BY and HAVING clauses.
-The SELECT clause, on the other hand, can contain non-sargable expressions without adversely affecting the performance.
+The SELECT list, on the other hand, can contain non-sargable expressions without adversely affecting the performance.

 Some database management systems, for instance PostgreSQL, support functional indices.
 Conceptually, an index is simply a mapping between a value and one or more locations.
 With a functional index, the value stored in the index is the output of the function specified when the index is created.
 This capability expands what is sargable beyond base column expressions.